The Internet of Torts

 The proliferating internet-connected devices that constitute the “Internet of Things” (IoT) grant companies unprecedented control over consumers’ use of property, often at the expense of consumer safety.
-Companies can now remotely alter or deactivate items, a practice that foreseeably causes harm when an otherwise operational car, alarm system, or medical device abruptly ceases to function.
+Companies can now remotely alter or deactivate items, a practice that causes foreseeable property damage and even bodily injury when an otherwise operational car, alarm system, or implanted medical device abruptly ceases to function.

 Even as the potential for harm escalates, contract and tort law work in tandem to shield companies from liability.
-Exculpatory clauses and liability restrictions limit damages; disclaimers and express warranties displace warranty claims; and contractual notice of remote interference precludes common law tort suits.
+Exculpatory clauses and liability restrictions limit damages; disclaimers and express warranties bar implied warranty claims; and contractual notice of remote interference precludes common law tort suits.
 Meanwhile, absent a better understanding of how IoT-enabled injuries operate, judges are likely to apply products liability and negligence standards in ways that relieve IoT companies of liability.
-In short, this 21st century version of harmful remote action is not adequately addressed by our 20th century civil liability regime.
+In short, legal responsibility for this 21st century version of harmful remote action is not appropriately allocated by our 20th century civil liability regime.

 103 Cornell L. Rev. 565 (2018)